 Overview

 Memind retrieval is designed to assemble useful agent context, not just return similar text.
+Many memory systems use a simple retrieval path:| Strategy | Latency profile | Best for | Main idea |

 SIMPLE | Millisecond-level latency | Low-latency agents, chatbots, and frequent memory injection. | Multi-channel retrieval and fusion without the heavier deep reasoning path. |